Jakob-Bach/DS-Lab-2022/README.md

   It creates corresponding files with (training) oders, a submission template, and the solution.
 - `predict_no_replenishment.py` creates a baseline solution for the train-test split, constantly predicting no replenishment.
+- `predict_interpolated_orders.py` creates a more sophisticated prediction (which still ignores item features and uses no prediction model):
+  For items purchased on at least two days by the particular customer in the training period, it computes how long the ordered amount lasted on average, and uses this information to estimate the next replenishment date based on the amount ordered last.
+  If this date falls after the test period, or a user did not order an item on at least two dates (which happens in most cases), predict no replenishment.

 ## Task 2